Essential GuidesDigital SolutionsEurope

 The devices offer early detection of 'anomalies', through 24/7 monitoring, which alert operators via SMS alerts.
 This helps to eliminate costly and disruptive unplanned downtime and can reduce overall costs by allowing maintenance work to take place before a major problem occurs.

-Flood protection and prevention
+Flood Protection and Prevention

 Serbian company Vodena specialises in innovative software solutions for the water and energy sectors.
 It is developing VodostAI to harness both AI and the Internet of Things (IoT) to help tackle flooding in the western Balkans, which in 2023 caused 300 million Euros in damage and affected more than one million people.
 It has been developed by a team led by Boban Stojanović, PhD, that includes experts in AI, software development, and domain specialists with multi-year expertise in hydrology and environmental science, ensuring a robust and effective solution.